zephyrproject-rtos/zephyr/doc/kernel/usermode/kernelobjects.rst

 that the kernel object address is valid and that the calling thread has sufficient permissions to work with it.

+Permission on an object also has the semantics of a reference to an object.
+This is significant for certain object APIs which do temporary allocations, or objects which themselves have been allocated from a runtime memory pool.

+If an object loses all references, two events may happen:

+* If the object has an associated cleanup function, the cleanup function may be called to release any runtime-allocated buffers the object was using.

+* If the object itself was dynamically allocated, the memory for the object will be freed.

 Object Placement
 ****************